se4ai/se4ai.github.io/about-motivation.md

    methods (continuous integration, cloud-based testing with Travis CI, git, github, etc etc).

 Since good SE can lead to better AI, we devoted many  chapters of this book to industrial data mining pipelines.
-Recently we reversed engineering a nine step pipeline for industrial machine learning.
+Recently we [reversed engineered](#REFS#amershi-2019) a nine-step pipeline for industrial machine learning.
 For simplicity's sake, we draw it as steps that run left to right (but in reality, **AI is an agile process** where we jump around these steps, as required):

   ![](/img/9steps.png){: .image800}